youngbryanyu/cassandra-profiling/README.md

 - Use row cache
 - Use both LCS and row cache

 For the row cache, we set the limit to 10 GB, and cache all keys and rows per partition.
+We test with 100,000 records.

 Here is the setup that we use:
 - 1 node cluster in Docker container